Journey to Shiloh: Plot

 During the American Civil War, seven young Texans in the Confederate army, the Concho County Comanches, journey to Shiloh, Tennessee where a major battle is about to take place.
 Along the way they encounter many perilous adventures.

 J.C. decides he no longer wants to follow Buck and takes his money and leaves.
 Buck finds him just as he is shot and killed by card sharks.
 Buck rejoins the remaining five and takes a stage to Shreveport, Louisiana, on the way picking up a run-away slave.
 Out of duty they deliver him to the next town's sheriff, only to see him hung on the road out of town, despite promises he would be returned to his owner.

-In Shreveport, Buck meets and makes love to Gabrielle DuPrey, but leaves her to lead his men to join the Confederate Army in Richmond, Virginia.
+In Shreveport, Buck meets and has sex with Gabrielle DuPrey, but leaves her to lead his men to join the Confederate Army in Richmond, Virginia.

 After being forced to join Braxton Bragg's army and joining the Battle of Shiloh, Little Bit Lucket dies of disease.
 Todo dies of a gunshot wound, Eubie Bell dies in a mortar attack and Willie Bill is shot in the head - all but Miller and Buck are killed in the battle or die of wounds.
 Miller deserts and is shot by a bounty hunter and dies with Buck by his side, trapped in a barn with the army closing in on them.
 Before Miller dies, he encourages Buck to leave the army, go get the girl he met in Shreveport and return to Texas.

 Sgt.
 Barnes, who had befriended the Texans, convinces Gen. Bragg to allow Buck to return alone back to Texas instead of being shot as a deserter, the last survivor of the seven who set out for Richmond.